Burevestnik and Poseidon reactors can be used for peaceful purposes

 Types of reactors

 Fast neutron reactors do not use (or almost do not use) a moderator, keeping neutrons fast and requiring more highly enriched fuel or plutonium, which allows the core to be made more compact and increase its power.
-Unlike water-cooled systems, such installations often use metal coolants, such as sodium or lead-bismuth, which have a wide range of operating temperatures at atmospheric pressure and provide a simpler and lighter heat transfer system.
+Unlike water-cooled systems, these installations often use metal coolants, such as sodium or lead-bismuth, which have a wide range of operating temperatures at atmospheric pressure and provide a simpler and lighter heat transfer system.
 At the same time, to improve safety, industrial fast reactors, such as BN-600 and BN-800, use multi-stage coolant circuits, separating the radioactive part from the steam part, which complicates the design but reduces risks.

 model of the BN-600 reactor of the Beloyarsk NPP